redstone99/hass-alert2/README.md

 ### Tracked

-The `tracked` config subsection is for declaring event alerts that have no `trigger` specification and so can only be triggered by a service call to `alert2.report`.
+The `tracked` config subsection is for declaring event alerts that have no `trigger` specification and so can only be triggered by invoking the action `alert2.report`.
 Declaring these alerts here avoids an "undeclared alert" alert when reporting, and also enables the system to restore the alert state when HomeAssistant restarts.

 Any of the above event alert parameters may be specified here except for `message` (since `alert2.report` specifies the message), `trigger` and `condition`.